truenas/documentation/content/TrueCommand/Administration/Users.md

 {{< /tab >}}
 {{< tab "Email" >}}

 You can set up or change a user's email on this screen.
-If [SMTP]({{< relfef "TrueCommand/Alerts/AlertManage.md" >}}) is not set up an error message displays at the bottom of the screen stating **Failed to send email.
+If [SMTP]({{< relref "TrueCommand/Alerts/AlertManage.md" >}}) is not set up an error message displays at the bottom of the screen stating **Failed to send email.
 Are your SMTP settings configured?** Admins can click the **CONFIGURE** button to open the SMTP settings window.
 Note, before adding a user's email here verify the SMTP service is set up on the **Alert Services** screen.

 {{< /tab >}}
-{{< "Two Factor Authentication" >}}
+{{< tab "Two Factor Authentication" >}}

 You can set [Two Factor Authentication]({{< relref "truecommand/tcgettingstarted/useraccounts.md" >}}) for the user which requires the user to enter a validation code emailed to them after they enter their username, password and click **SIGN IN** on the login screen.